Frequently Asked Questions

 An essential part of research and creative activity is dissemination.
 This is why presenting at RCAF is a requirement.
-If, for some reason, you are unable to present at RCAF, you will need to disseminate your project through a journal article or professional organization presentation, with the outcome of this dissemination reported back to your mentor and the Office of Research and Creative Activity.
+If for some reason, you are unable to present at RCAF, you will need to disseminate your project through a journal article or professional organization presentation, with the outcome of this dissemination reported back to your mentor and the Office of Research and Creative Activity.

 What do I need to include in the Budget Justification?

-A budget justification explains why each item in the budget is needed to accomplish the scholarly work proposed in the project desciption.
+A budget justification explains why each item in the budget is needed to accomplish the scholarly work proposed in the project description.
 It is important to make certain that everything included in the project description that requires funding is listed in your budget and is explained in your budget justification.

 May I include the purchase of a laptop in my budget?